-We are a vital community within the Holy Spirit parish and we empower our students to always give their best and to transform their world by loving like Jesus.
+We are a vital community within the Byron Bay, Bangalow Holy Spirit Parish and we empower our students to always give their best and transform their world by Loving like Jesus.

-Growing together as friends, by modelling and teaching about respectful relationships, we strive to nurture and care for our community and for our land every day.
+Growing together as friends, by modelling and teaching about respectful relationships, we strive to nurture and care for our community and for our environment every day.

 Holy Spirit Parish

 50 Tennyson St, Byron Bay

 Deacon Street, Bangalow

 “Children and young adults are born contemplative, but in the modern world they are bombarded from an early age with noise, stimulus and a message to keep busy”.

 At St. Finbarr’s, Christian meditation is practised daily in every classroom.
 Teachers enjoy this shared experience of God’s presence with their class.

 Meditation is a form of prayer, a way to experience God through the stillness and silence of our hearts.
 It is John Main’s (the founding father of modern Christian meditation) belief that God is always with us, both surrounding us and within us.
 In order to find God, we become aware of the presence of God’s Spirit as love.
 A way to grow in awareness of this presence is through prayer and a consistent practice of meditation.

 There is a range of researched reasons to practice meditation, it lowers stress, decreases the symptoms of anxiety and depression, reduces blood pressure, enhances experiences of wellbeing and helps in the ability to stay attentive and to concentrate (www.cominghome.org.au/benefits).